jerickjoe111/launch-school/JS210/01_javascript_basics/study_guide.md

 Assessment Topics:

 - assignments and comparison
-- primitive values, types and type conversions/coercions
+- primitive values, types and type conversions
 - understand the differences between loose and strict equality
-- truthiness: false and true vs. falsy and truthy
+- truthiness: `false` and `true` vs. falsy and truthy